Coastal Academy Trust

 In Key Stage 4, students are given the opportunity to study GCSE Dance, BTEC L2 Tech Award in Music and WJEC Performing Arts.

-Due to the nature of key stage 4 courses, more demand is placed on students to increase their level of depth, precision and skill level.
-Aspirations are therefore even higher for these students and further opportunities reflect this e.g. increased participation in shows/productions.
-Here students are required to build on the foundations of key stage 3 to become more specialised in these skills stated above.
+At KS4, students are required to build on the foundations of key stage 3 to become more specialised in the three strands.
 This enables them to meet the demands of their courses e.g. producing musical covers in a different genre, creating a piece of choreography with a clear choreographic intention or devising a performing arts piece based on the exam brief’s stimulus.
-Ultimately the demands for these practical skills and creativity provide an excellent foundation for lifelong learning.

 We focus on increasing the level of professionalism of these standards, and increasing pupil led learning and the proficiency of skills.
-We also focus on increasing opportunities for experiencing PA within real life situations, including high quality practitioners and different venues (thus also allowing comparison of their growing skill set against realistic industry norms.)
+We increase opportunities for experiencing PA within real life situations, including access to high quality practitioners and different venues (thus also allowing comparison of their growing skill set against realistic industry norms.)

 In Dance: Professional works cover topics such as the Holocaust, 7/7 Bombings, diverse dancers, Brazilian culture, the freedom to express oneself.
 Pupil choreography covers an array of current topics dependent on the set stimuli.